 Why it Matters

-According to the National Center for Education Statistics, the number of students ages 3-21 who received special education services under the Individuals with Disabilities Education Act has averaged between 13% and 14% of all public school students since 2000.
-In the 2019-2020 school year, there were 7.3 million public school students receiving services.
+According to a recent statistic from the National Center for Education Statistics, the number of students ages 3-21 who received special education services under the Individuals with Disabilities Education Act has averaged roughly 14- 15% of all public school students since 2000.
+In 2022, there were 7.3 million public school students receiving services.
 Of those, one-third have specific learning disabilities.
 Having choices in educational services allows all children to receive a customized education experience that can meet their individual learning needs, thereby preparing them for the future.

 Putting it in Context